Battling cholera, Lebanon gets first vaccines, and sharp words, from France | Health

 Battling cholera, Lebanon gets first vaccines, and sharp words, from France

-Lebanon took delivery on Monday of its first vaccines to combat a worsening cholera outbreak - together with sharply worded criticism of the crisis-hit country's crumbling public health infrastructure from donor nation France.
-By Sunday, cases of cholera - a disease typically spread through contaminated water, food or sewage - stood at 1,447, with 17 deaths, since the first were recorded in the country a month ago, the health ministry said.
+Lebanon on Monday received a first batch of vaccines to combat a worsening cholera outbreak - together with sharply worded criticism of its crumbling public health infrastructure from France, which facilitated the donation of the doses.
+By Sunday, cases of cholera - a disease typically spread through contaminated water, food or sewage - stood at 1,447, with 17 deaths, since the first were recorded in the country a month ago, Lebanon's health ministry said.

-Lebanon took delivery on Monday of its first vaccines to combat a worsening cholera outbreak - together with sharply worded criticism of the crisis-hit country's crumbling public health infrastructure from donor nation France.
+Lebanon on Monday received a first batch of vaccines to combat a worsening cholera outbreak - together with sharply worded criticism of its crumbling public health infrastructure from France, which facilitated the donation of the doses.

-Standing next to Abiad, the ambassador from former colonial power France said the delivery comprised more than 13,000 doses donated by her government, while urging Lebanese authorities to address the outbreak's causes.
-"The origins of this epidemic, in which public health is at stake, must also be treated," Anne Grillo told reporters.
+Standing next to Abiad, French ambassador Anne Grillo said the delivery comprised more than 13,000 doses.
+They had been donated by the philanthropic arm of French healthcare company Sanofi and the French government had facilitated their arrival to Lebanon.
+"The origins of this epidemic, in which public health is at stake, must also be treated," Grillo told reporters.
 The outbreak was "a new and worrying illustration of the critical decline in public provision of access to water and sanitary services in Lebanon."

 In the Bebnine field hospital, two young boys sat next to each other on one hospital bed, while a mother waited anxiously to confirm if her son, lying limp on another bed and being treated by a doctor and a nurse, had also caught the disease.
 Nearby, Syrian children in a makeshift refugee camp played in dirty water chocked with rubbish and medical waste and fed by an outflow from an open pipe.